 Whether or not referral is required, primary and maternity care professionals have an ongoing role in the psychosocial care of women in the perinatal period.
-Regular enquiry about emotional wellbeing provides a woman with opportunities for discussion about how she is managing and allows health professionals to determine whether repeat depression screening or other assessments are indicated.
+Regular enquiry about emotional well-being provides a woman with opportunities for discussion about how she is managing and allows health professionals to determine whether repeat depression screening or other assessments are indicated.
+Enquiry about physical well-being enables referral to relevant support services or allied health professionals (e.g. for women suffering ongoing pain, discomfort or incontinence issues).
+Enquiry about the outcome of previous discussions or referrals may also be a consideration.

-k.
-At every antenatal or postnatal visit, enquire about women's emotional wellbeing, and the wellbeing of her partner if appropriate.
+At every antenatal or postnatal visit, enquire about a woman's emotional and physical well-being, and the well-being of her partner if appropriate.

-8.4.2 Lifestyle advice
+8.4.2 Advice on health behaviours

-All women in the perinatal period will benefit from advice on healthy diet in accordance with the Australian Dietary Guidelines (NHMRC 2013), physical activity and sleep patterns.
+All women in the perinatal period will benefit from advice on healthy eating in accordance with the Australian Dietary Guidelines (NHMRC 2013), physical activity in accordance with Australian Physical Activity Guidelines (DoH 2014, updated 2017) and sleep patterns.
 During pregnancy or following the birth of a baby, these aspects of a woman's life may be disrupted and can contribute to impaired mental health.

-Lifestyle advice for the general population will need to be adapted to suit the woman's particular circumstances, taking into consideration the demands of the pregnancy or baby and other family needs.
+Advice on health behaviours for the general population will need to be adapted to suit the woman's particular circumstances, taking into consideration the demands of the pregnancy or baby and other family needs.
 For example, regardless of whether women follow healthy sleep habits, their nights will be disrupted during the early postnatal period and they should be encouraged to take opportunities to rest during the day (e.g. when the baby is asleep).
-When specific advice on nutrition is required (e.g. if there is excessive gestational weight gain), referral to an accredited practising dietitian may be a consideration.
+When specific advice on nutrition is required (e.g. if there is excessive or inadequate gestational weight gain), referral to an accredited practising dietitian may be a consideration.
+Referral for physical activity support may also be a consideration.